ffont/push2-python/README.md

 Well, to be honest there is no proper documentation.
 However the use of this package is so simple that I hope it's going to be enough with the [code examples below](#code-examples) and the simple notes given here.

+ **Initializing Push**

- **Initializing Push:** To interface with Push2 you'll first need to import `push2_python` and initialize a Python object as follows:
+ To interface with Push2 you'll first need to import `push2_python` and initialize a Python object as follows:

 ```python
 import push2_python